-Jan Man India’s news and information has been shaped by the editorial guidelines and objectives outlined below.
+Jan Man India’s news and information has been shaped by the editorial principles, guidelines and objectives are outlined below:

 Dealing with broad and specific issues of policy, professional, operational, administrative guidelines and journalistic conduct in the sourcing and compilation of news, features, documentaries as well as editorials and commentaries.